openstack/performance-docs/doc/source/test_plans/1000_nodes/plan.rst

 Rally fits here as a pretty stable and reliable load runner.
-Monitoring could be done by any suitable software which will be able to provide a results in a form which allow to build graphs/visualize resources consuption to analyze them or do the analyzis automatically.
+Monitoring could be done by any suitable software which will be able to provide a results in a form which allow to build graphs/visualize resources consumption to analyze them or do the analysis automatically.

 Preparation
 ^^^^^^^^^^^